sagar-jadhav/docker-examples/lab_sessions/build_docker_image_from_a_running_container.md

 ```

 ## Step 3 - Modify the contents of web page
-Now in this step we want to modify the content the contents of webpage<br/>
+Now in this step we want to modify the content webpage<br/>
-So 1st we want to get the access of bash of Our Running container
+So first we want to get the access of bash of our running container
 * exec -- it is use to Run a command in a running container
 * -it -- the -i (interactive) flag to keep stdin open and -t to allocate a terminal.
 * containerA -- it your nginx running container name .